Bandhan (2004 film)

 Bandhan is a 2004 Indian Bengali language romantic family drama film co-written and directed by Rabi Kinnagi.
-Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, it stars Jeet, Koel (in a dual role) and Victor Banerjee in the lead role.
-The film follows Ronny, an innocent child living with his father and growing up in foreign, often misses his dead mother Meena.
-After getting invited in India on the occasion of a marriage ceremony of his mother's cousin in India, he meets his maternal aunt Reena, who resembles his mother as they were the twins.
-Then Ronny thinks Reena to be his mother and wants his father to marry her.
+Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, it stars Jeet, Koel (in a dual role) and Victor Banerjee in the lead roles.
+Loosely a remake of the Telugu film Santosham (2002), the film centres on Rohit and his son, Rony, who travel to India years after his mother, Mina's death to reconnect with the estranged family during a wedding celebration.
+Rony mistakes Mina's identical twin sister, Rina, for his mother, bringing the family closer.
+The film explores love, loss, reconciliation, and second chances.

 The soundtrack of the film was composed by Jeet Gannguli.
-All the songs of the film, particularly 'Shey Chhilo Boroi Anmona', sung by Shaan and 'Je kothati Mone, sung by Shreya Ghoshal and Sonu Nigam became chartbuster upon its release.
+All the songs of the film, particularly 'Shey Chhilo Boroi Anmona', sung by Shaan and 'Je Kothati Mone, sung by Shreya Ghoshal and Sonu Nigam became chartbusters upon its release.

 Bandhan is the 3rd film of the super hit pair, Jeet and Koel together.
 It also marks the 4th collaboration between Jeet and Rabi Kinagi.
 It was an all-time blockbuster at the box office and ran more than 200 days in theatres, becoming the highest grossing Bengali film of 2004.